Table of Contents

-- Vascular organ of the lamina terminalis senses the tonocity of the plasma and helps with the maintenance of body fluid homeostasis.
+- A vascular organ of the lamina terminalis senses the tonicity of the plasma and helps with the maintenance of body fluid homeostasis.

 - Subfornical organ has a role in the maintenance of blood pressure and energy balance of the body.

 These organs respond by means of the feedback mechanism and secrete various hormones and other molecules directly into peripheral blood circulation.

 - The subcommissural organ (SCO) helps in maintaining the patency of the Sylvian duct through the secretion of SCO-spondin.
 It is also hypothesized that it regulates the secretion of aldosterone, detoxification of cerebrospinal fluid (CSF) and osmoregulation.

 - Posterior pituitary stores oxytocin and anti-diuretic hormone (ADH) synthesized by the hypothalamus.
 It plays a role in homeostasis.

 - Median eminence is classified as a circumventricular organ, though this is still controversial.
 Due to a rich network of capillaries, it allows the transport of neurohormones between the CSF and peripheral blood.

 - The pineal gland shows a circadian rhythm in its activity.
 It secretes melatonin under the command of supra-chiasmatic nuclei (SCN).
 The secretion of melatonin is suppressed during the day or when there is light.
 The pineal gland is also thought to play a role in sexual development as melatonin has been found in pre-ovulatory follicles, semen, breast milk, and amniotic fluid.